Research

 While most people observe “causes” and infer the “results” that will follow, Holmes prides himself in being able to start with the “results” and reason his way backwards to their original “causes.”

-This architecture is a mathematical model used in describing synchronization of multiple dynamic sequences and subsequences – we called it Dynamic Algebraic Cognitive Subsequence or DACS.
+This architecture is a mathematical model used in describing orchestration of multiple dynamic sequences and subsequences – we called it Dynamic Algebraic Cognitive Subsequence or DACS.
 More specifically, it is a model for the behavior of a large set of coupled oscillators.

-First, let’s discuss about oscillators.
+Second, the process known as oscillators.
 The defining features of an oscillator is the repetition of behavior.
 So we have a dynamic state of the system that repeats and repeats and repeats.
 Nature abounds in processes that are oscillatory, rhythmic or repetitive.
 Geometrically you can think of the periodic motion as curve in the NN-dimensional state space.
 This geometric idea is very helpful.
 Because it means that we can geometrically map the periodic trajectory, even if it looks complicated and potentially with a weird shape in state space onto a nicely shape circle, with every point on the periodic trajectory corresponding to a point on the circle.
 Just like we can have a rubber-band shaped in weird ways to be reshaped into a nice circular shape.
 No matter what weird shape the rubber band is in, it remains a circular object.
+In structuring machine learning, the process of oscillator involves separation of a content (audio, video, cognitive, context) from one phase accompanied by its accumulation or concentration at the surface of another.
+In short, oscillator is a consequence and/or subsequence of State, Action, Response, Reward – in SCANN – that represent surface energy.

 Because we have this motion on a circle, it also means that the motion has no beginning and no end.
 If we want to measure the state, and attach a number to it, we need to set a point on the circle that corresponds to theta=0 or θ=0, as mentioned earlier.
 If we embed the circle in the plane with our conventional placement of x– and y-axis, the beginning is usually placed at the cartesian point (1,0) and increasing theta (θ) is happening in the counter-clockwise way.
 It is a convention to define the angle with respect to the x-axis and increasing the angle means moving the state in a counter-clockwise fashion.
 Pure convention.
 You could start anywhere and move in any direction.

-Naturally, the next step is considering many coupled diffusion-adsorption-oscillators (“oscillators”).
+Naturally, the next step is considering many coupled Super/Conductor-Oscillator-Receptor (“Super/Conductor”).
 The generalization of the two-oscillator model comes naturally.
 We just assume that any pair of oscillators exert a force on each other that is identical to the two-oscillator system.
 This illustrates pattern formation, interesting and beautiful properties of oscillators that are spatially arranged on a lattice and interact with their neighbors.
 Oscillators and their interaction are for phase coupled oscillators.
 The model is amazing, because on one hand it is conceptually quite simple, on the other it holds a number of unexpected dynamical secrets that one can discover here.

 An important goal of oscillator network is to identify how (i) individual oscillator’s dynamics, (ii) network topology and (iii) coupling type conspire to create emergent spatio-temporal patterns in the form of steady phase relationships between oscillators.
 Addressing this fundamental goal has motivated the development of controlled experimental systems that operate with varying degrees of autonomy.